Curvature Invariants for accelerating Kerr-Newman black holes in (anti-)de Sitter spacetime: Introduction

 Carminati and McLenaghan \cite{CarminatiMcL} have shown that more than fourteen independent curvature invariants may be required to describe degenerate cases in the presence of matter.
 Zahkary and McIntosh (ZM) investigated this problem further and offered the first complete set of seventeen independent real curvature invariants for all possible metrics of Petrov and Segre types \cite{Zahkary}.

 It is the purpose of this paper to apply the ZM formalism to the case of accelerating and rotating charged black holes with non-zero cosmological constant $\Lambda$ and compute for the \textit{first time} analytic algebraic expressions for the corresponding curvature invariants.
-Specifically, we compute novel closed-form algebraic expressions for the ZM curvature invariants for the accelerating Kerr-Newman-(anti) de Sitter black hole.
-Moreover, for zero acceleration of the black hole we compute also for the \textit{first time} exact algebraic expressions for the ZM curvature invariants by applying the ZM-formalism to the Kerr-Newman-(anti) de Sitter metric.
+Specifically, we compute novel closed-form algebraic expressions for the ZM curvature invariants for the accelerating Kerr-Newman-(anti-)de Sitter black hole.
+Using our explicit solutions, we perform an extensive plotting of the curvature invariants that provides a novel pathway to investigate the spacetime of accelerating Kerr-Newman-(anti-)de Sitter black holes , its characteristics and explore the interior-a \textit{terra incognita} of these black holes.
+Moreover, for zero acceleration of the black hole we compute also for the \textit{first time} exact algebraic expressions for the ZM curvature invariants by applying the ZM-formalism to the Kerr-Newman-(anti-)de Sitter metric.
+These black hole metrics belong to the most general type D solution of the Einstein-Maxwell equations with a cosmological constant and constitute the physically most important case \cite{GrifPod},\cite{PlebanskiDemianski}.
+Indeed, besides the intrinsic theoretical interest of accelerating or non-accelerating KN(a)dS black holes , a variety of observations support and single out their physical relevance in Nature.

+A wide variety of astronomical and cosmological observations in the last two decades, including high-redshift type Ia supernovae, cosmic microwave background radiation and large scale structure indicate convincingly an accelerating expansion of the Universe \cite{Supern},\cite{Jones},\cite{Aubourg},\cite{AbbottTMC}.
+Such observational data can be explained by a positive cosmological constant $\Lambda$ ($\Lambda>0$) with a magnitude $\Lambda\sim 10^{-56}{\rm cm}^{-2}$ \cite{GVKSWB}.